open-simulation-platform/cpp-fmus/README.md

 -----------------------
 It's always a good idea to use the [FMU Compliance Checker] to verify that FMUs are FMI compliant.
-To activate a set of tests that run the FMU checker on each generated FMU, enable `FMU_CHECK_COMPLIANCE` option.
-If the Compliance Checker is not installed in a standard location, you may also have to specify where to find it.
+To activate a set of tests that run the FMU checker on each generated FMU, enable the `FMU_CHECK_COMPLIANCE` option.
+If the FMU Compliance Checker is not installed in a standard location, you may also have to specify where to find it.
 Here is an example:

     cmake -DFMU_CHECK_COMPLIANCE=ON -DCMAKE_PREFIX_PATH=/opt/fmu_checker ..
     cmake --build .